rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

     image: carlonluca/qt-dev:6.8.3
 ```

 `runs-on: ubuntu-24.04` still requests the virtual machine, same as any job. `container.image` tells Actions to pull `carlonluca/qt-dev:6.8.3` from Docker Hub (Docker's public registry of images) and run every subsequent step inside it.
-It's a community-maintained image, not an official Qt or GitHub image, that ships Qt 6.8.3 pre-built under `/opt`, including a desktop build, an Android build, and others side by side.
+It's a community-maintained image, not an official Qt or GitHub image, that ships Qt 6.8.3 (at the time of this writing) pre-built under `/opt`, including a desktop build, an Android build, and others side by side.
 We only need the desktop one.

-Pinning the tag to `:6.8.3` rather than `:latest` matters for a reason easy to overlook: **glibc**, the C standard library that almost every Linux binary links against at runtime.
-The tar.gz this pipeline produces doesn't bundle glibc, so the app's real compatibility floor is whatever glibc ships inside the container it was built in. glibc guarantees backward compatibility (a binary built against an older glibc runs fine on newer systems) but not forward compatibility, so pinning the image tag keeps that floor fixed and reproducible across every release instead of silently shifting whenever the image maintainer pushes an update.

 ### Checkout, System Dependencies, Configure